ajpung/colt/README.md

 ## Introduction
 There are many ways to predict the age of horses.
 One common method is to look at the teeth structure and analyze their  wear and material patterning, but this requires the aid of a professional.
-As of this update, horse age prediction via this method has not been performed with AI.
+As of this update, horse age prediction via AI has not been methodically performed or documented.
 Other techniques have been investigated including body characteristics (mass, size, etc.) as well as body proportions.

 ## Antler characteristics
 Lindsay's studies have shown an increase in average antler mass as a function of